 This will ensure your Realtek HD Audio Manager always starts when you turn your computer on.

-Open ‘Device Manager‘.
+Open the windows 10 ‘Device Manager‘.

 Search and select the ‘Sound, video and game controllers’ menu.